07akioni/lyla/README.md

 - Explicitly error handling.
 - Supports typescript for response data.
 - Supports upload progress (which isn't supported by fetch API).
+- Friendly error tracing (with sync trace, you can see where the request is sent on error).

 For difference compared with other libs, see [FAQ](#faq).